hyphacoop/handbook/guides.md

 Note: Consider whether this meeting might be a global interest to other members.
 Skip the steps below at your discretion for low-stakes topics.

-- Try to announce your intention to schedule a meeting on a topic, and ask who's interested to participate.
+- Try to announce your intention to schedule a meeting on a topic and ask who's interested in participating.
 Allow a day for people to respond.
-- Consider who might be most interested, and what timing might work for them.
+- Consider who might be most interested and what timing might work for them.
   - Check the [monthly `availability` calendar for travel/vacation plans][availability].
   - Check everyone's [weekly availability `schedules`][schedules].